ykwang20/Guardians_as_You_Fall/README.md

 ### Deploy a Custom Model
 1. Export a TorchScript model of your custom model. `play.py` could accomplish this by setting `EXPORT_POLICY = True`.
-2. Write your .cpp source code to receive sensor data （filter the data if needed), inference, and perform action.
+2. Write your source code `source.cpp` to receive sensor data （filter the data if needed), inference, and perform action.
 An example can be found here.
 3. Edit the `CMakeLists.txt`:
 ```
 cmake_minimum_required(VERSION 2.8.3)